LibCrowds/docs/docs/site/pending-templates.md

 ## Viewing the changes

-Click the **Show Details** button to view proposed changes, which will be highlighted in green.
+Click the **Show Details** button to view the proposed changes, which will be highlighted in green.

 ## Approving